 The sight and sensation of food also trigger saliva, stomach acid, and digestive enzyme secretions2, 3.
 These processes happen through the “rest and digest” neurons called the vagus nerve.
 This is one of the most important neurons for health and gut-brain communications3.

 Chewing serves many important functions.

-First, it grinds foods into smaller pieces, making it easier for digestive enzymes to access the food later on in the digestive process.
+First, it grinds foods into smaller pieces, making it easier for digestive enzymes to access the food later in the digestive process.

-Third, chewing stimulates stomach acid and digestive enzymes secretions throughout the digestive tract6.
+Third, chewing stimulates stomach acid and digestive enzyme secretions throughout the digestive tract6.
 Typically saliva only serves as a lubricant and contains minimal digestive enzymes.
 But once chewing commences, the salivary glands release digestive enzymes, such as salivary amylase (starch-digesting) and lipase (fat-digesting).
 In sham feeding studies, chewing food (and spitting them out) was enough to trigger the pancreas to release 50% of total digestive enzymes it would secrete in a meal7.

 Fourth, chewing stimulates the vagus nerve, which not only reduces inflammation throughout your body but also helps you relax.
 So that further stages of digestive function can function optimally8.